Some of the numbers presented in this website may not be the most recent available

 In 1825 the House of Thani was founded as a dependency of the Al-Khalifa.
 After Qatari rebels began to demand independence a settlement was imposed by the UK in 1868 recognising Qatar as separate from Bahrain and the house of Thani as its leader.

-Hoiwever, in 1871 the country again fell to Ottoman rule, but became a UK protectorate in 1916 after collapse of the Ottoman Empire.
+However, in 1871 the country again fell to Ottoman rule, then becoming a UK protectorate in 1916 after collapse of the Ottoman Empire.
 Oil revenue from 1949 led to modernisation and full independence was declared in 1971.

-Pro-west, it was the US Command headquarters in the 2003 Second Gulf War.
+Generally pro-west, it was US Command headquarters in the 2003 Second Gulf War.
 Qatar has the highest per capita income in the world with an economy dependent on its large gas and oil reserves.

 The Qatari peninsula extends northwards into the Persian Gulf most of which consists of a low, barren plain, covered with sand.
 The highest point is Qurayn Abu al Bawl at 103m in the Jebel Dukhan on the west, a range of limestone outcrops running north-south to the southern border.To the southeast lies the Khor al Adaid (Inland Sea), an area of sand dunes surrounding an inlet of the Gulf.